MalefactorIX/Damage-Processing-System/UwU/Combat Guidelines.md

 ### S E C T I O N 3: I N F A N T R Y  R U L E S

 1) "Flashbangs" or similar blinding effects are disallowed.
-This is due to health and safety concerns.
+This is due to health and safety concerns as well as jank related to how they must function.

 2) Grenades, Rockets, Etc...
     2a) May not exceed a 5 meter radius.